Algebra and Combinatorics of the Brion map on Generalized Permutahedra: Background on Hopf monoids

-In some settings it is useful to consider Hopf algebras, which can be obtained from combinatorial Hopf monoids by ``forgetting'' the labelings of objects to give more insight into the global structure.
-We will use the \textbf{Fock functor} $\mathcal{F}$ which takes a Hopf monoid in vector species $\mathbf{H}$ to a graded Hopf algebra $H$ (see \cite{AguiarMahajan}).
+In some settings it is useful to consider Hopf algebras, which in our case can be obtained from combinatorial Hopf monoids by ``forgetting'' the labelings of objects by identifying those with the same cardinality.
+We will see that this gives insight into more global structure.
+To get a Hopf algebra from a Hopf monoid we use the \Def{Fock functor} $\mathcal{F}$ which is a functor from the category of connected Hopf monoids in vector species to the category of graded Hopf algebras.
+Aguiar and Mahajan \cite{AguiarMahajan} give four Fock functors but we will explain the one used in this paper and by Aguiar and Ardila \cite{AguiarArdila} next.
+First note that for $[n]:=\{1,2,\ldots,n\}$, the symmetric group $S_n$ acts on $\mathbf{H}[n]:=\mathbf{H}[[n]]$.
+Generally, define the Fock functor on $\mathbf{H}$ as